Want to read more?

 Ayrshire Sunday League

-Irvine No 1 CSC 2 Isle of Arran 4
+Irvine No 1 CSC 2 Arran AFC 4

 Arran gained revenge for an earlier defeat at home to the Celtic boys from Irvine with on-form striker Archie McNicol netting another hat-trick and playmaker Johnny Sloss getting his maiden goal in the red and black.